epelaaez/QuantumLibrary/README.md

 # Quantum Circuits
 This repository contains implementations of important quantum circuits used in quantum computing using Qiskit; along with a brief description and explanation for each one of them.
 I will be adding circuits while I learn them, so the implementations or descriptions may not be completely correct at all times.
 But I will make sure to correct anything as soon as I notice it.

+The main goal of this project is to build a large collection of quantum circuits, from the simplest ones to more complicated ones.
+To achieve this, contributions are very welcome and encouraged, see more in [Contributing](#contributing)

 The images contained in [output](/output) are examples of the images generated with [Qiskit](https://qiskit.org).
 The examples contained there are from the [teleportation](/algorithms/teleportation/teleportation.py) circuit.

 ## Set up